 In this video, Clifford Possum talks about one of his paintings:

 KWMU-90.7 FM, also known as St. Louis Public Radio, is a National Public Radio affiliate station in St. Louis, Missouri.
-The station was founded in 1972 and is a service of the University of Missouri-St. Louis.
-A number of MOCRA Voices interviews have been recorded in the studios of KWMU.
-Learn more about the station here.
+A number of MOCRA Voices interviews have been recorded in the stations’ studios.

 Watch an interview with Felshin: